lejuste/automateChipotle/README.md

 # automateChipotle
-Orders chipotle through automating though the website by a command through the terminal
+Orders the usual chipotle burrito bowl though the navigating through the website autonomously.